 The trek to Tilicho is becoming a popular side hike on the Annapurna Circuit trek.
 The hike takes an additional 3–4 days; no camping is required as new lodges have been built between Manang and the lake.
 The final approach to Tilicho Lake is a day hike from the lodge at Tilicho Base Camp.

-Long before reaching Tilicho lake there is so much on the trail to tease the senses, a journey of snow-capped peaks, mist-shrouded valleys, isolated communities and remote monasteries.
+Long before reaching Tilicho Lake 4919 m/16138 ft there is so much on the trail to tease the senses, a journey of snow-capped peaks, mist-shrouded valleys, isolated communities and remote monasteries.
 Trails that lead us into knotted lush forests, stunning waterfalls, along turbulent rivers and through well kept weathered mountain villages.
 We hike up through the Marsyangdi Valley set within a powerful Buddhist culture inhabited by hardy, ever welcoming people.
 If that were not enough the dramatic mountain views on the way can often defy descriptive superlatives.
 The side trek to Tilicho Lake puts a thicker layer of icing on a very unique journey.

 Day 01: Welcome at airport and transfer to the Hotel.

 Day 02: Free day for final trekking preparation and sightseeing.